 UK cities don’t come much cooler – or more liberal – than Brighton.
-From traditional seaside attractions to the quirky shops in The Lanes, this boho city is a real treat, and notoriously dog-friendly to boot.
+From traditional seaside attractions to the quirky shops in The Lanes, this notoriously dog-friendly city is a treat.
 There’s always something new to discover on the sunny South Coast – and more often than not, you can do it with your four-legged friend by your side.
 So whether you’re hankering for fish and chips on the seafront or ice cream on the pier, head to Brighton.
-It gets full barks from us!
+It gets top barks from us!

-WHAT ARE THE MUST-SEES?
 One of Brighton’s best-known sights is the Royal Pavilion.
 This exotic “pleasure palace” in the centre of the city was built for the Prince Regent – later King George IV – more than 200 years ago.
-Lavishly decorated both inside and out, this beautiful building has a colourful history and it’s well worth the £13.50 entry fee to see inside and find out more.
+Lavishly decorated both inside and out, the building has a colourful history and it’s well worth the £13.50 entry fee.

-Understandably, dogs are not allowed inside – but they can explore the Royal Pavilion Garden, which is open to the public.
-As it is one of only a few fully restored Regency gardens in the country, you’ll have to keep your pet on a lead while exploring the estate but it makes for a lovely stroll.
-The garden is a haven for wildlife and interestingly, it is managed using organic principles so you won’t find any pesticides or weed killers here.
+Dogs can explore the Royal Pavilion Garden, which is open to the public.
+You’ll have to keep your pet on a lead while exploring the estate but it makes for a lovely stroll.
+Interestingly, the garden is managed using organic principles so you won’t find any pesticides or weed killers here.

-If you’re interested in the city’s seafaring heritage, stop by the Brighton Fishing Museum.
-It’s only small but this little museum – tucked away under the arches on the seafront – is packed full of fishing artefacts and has several interactive displays, as well as audio presentations of fisherman talking and singing.
+If you’re interested in the city’s seafaring heritage, visit the Brighton Fishing Museum, under the arches on the seafront.
+It’s only small but the museum is packed full of fishing artefacts and interactive displays.
 Dogs are welcome inside the museum – and best of all, entry is free.

 When you’ve had your culture fix, hit the shops.
-Brighton is renowned for its funky stores and independent boutiques and it’s easy to spend a good few hours window shopping – or maxing out your credit card.
-Start by exploring the historic maze of twisting alleyways known as The Lanes, where antique shops sit side-by-side with jewellers and the next-big-things in fashion.
-You’ll also be able to find all the high street favourites but North Laine is home to many of the coolest places, in my opinion.
-Dogs are welcome inside many of the stores – but it’s always best to ask first.
+After all, Brighton is renowned for its funky stores and independent boutiques.
+Start by exploring the historic maze of alleyways known as The Lanes.
+You can also find all the high street favourites but North Laine is home to many of the coolest places, in my opinion.
+Dogs are welcome inside most stores but ask first, just to be sure.

-WHERE’S GOOD FOR WALKIES?
 Start with the South Downs National Park.
-Covering an area of more than 995 square miles, the park – which blankets the South Coast from Winchester to Eastbourne – has plenty to keep visitors occupied and takes in everything from rolling hills to bustling market towns.
+Covering an area of more than 995 square miles, the park – which blankets the South Coast from Winchester to Eastbourne – has plenty to keep visitors occupied.

 From Brighton, it’s a hop and a skip to Devil’s Dyke, a deep, V-shaped valley that’s almost a mile long.
 According to legend, the devil himself dug the chasm, which attracted a lot of gawking tourists in the 19th Century.
-Today, however, the beauty spot is managed by the National Trust and you can explore the area by following one of their recommended walking trails.
+Today, however, the beauty spot is managed by the National Trust.
+You can explore the area by following one of their recommended walking trails.

 A stroll along the seafront is a must, whether it’s to take in the fresh sea air or admire the Regency architecture.
-If you’re feeling energetic, follow the city council’s four-mile “Seafront Healthwalk” that is clearly signposted between Hove Lagoon (where you’ll find the dog-friendly Fatboy Slim favourite, Big Beach Cafe) and Brighton Marina.
+If you’re feeling energetic, follow the city council’s four-mile “Seafront Healthwalk”.
+It is clearly signposted between Hove Lagoon – where you’ll find the dog-friendly Fatboy Slim favourite, Big Beach Cafe – and Brighton Marina.
 Visit the council website for more information about dog-friendly beaches during the summer.

-BEST PLACE TO GRAB A BITE?
-Brighton is so dog-friendly, it’s impossible to list all the potential places to eat and drink.
-But if your kind of pub welcomes dogs but not children, check out The Camelford Arms, a short walk from the city centre.
+If your kind of pub welcomes dogs but not children, check out The Camelford Arms.
 This laid-back inn is billed as the Most Dog-Friendly Pub in Brighton and has won awards for its food.
-It’s understandably a big hit with the locals who come to relax by the open fire or enjoy the Moroccan-style patio – and you’re sure to meet other four-legged friends when you visit.
+It’s a big hit with the locals who come to relax by the open fire or enjoy the Moroccan-style patio.
+You’re sure to meet other four-legged friends when you visit, too.

 For coffee and cake served with a side of gourmet dog treats, head to Metrodeco in the Kemptown area.
 Famed for its afternoon teas, this 1930s-style cafe is super dog-friendly.
-It even hosts doggy parties so if your visit coincides with your pup’s birthday or any other special occasion, you’ll be sure to celebrate in style.
+It even hosts doggy birthday parties.

-Pets are very welcome at Purezza, a vegan pizza joint in St James’s Street that even has a page on its website dedicated to four-legged fans.
-But for die-hard carnivores, doggy heaven can be found at the Shakespeare’s Head near Brighton station, which serves a mind-boggling selection of sausage and mash, not to mention fabulous roasts on Sunday.
-Diners can choose from ten varieties of sausage, ten flavours of mash and four tasty gravies – many of which are veggie-friendly.
+Pets are very welcome at Purezza.
+This vegan pizza joint in St James’s Street even has a page on its website dedicated to four-legged fans.
+But for die-hard carnivores, doggy heaven can be found at the Shakespeare’s Head near Brighton station.
+It serves fabulous Sunday roasts and a mind-boggling selection of sausage and mash.
+Diners can choose from ten varieties of sausage, ten types of mash and four tasty gravies.

 For a slice of history with your meal, try The Hangleton Manor in Hove.
 This Hall & Woodhouse pub is housed in one of the city’s oldest buildings and dates back to the 1500s.
 It serves up a range of food from pub grub to super salads but I can particularly recommend the pies.
 Dogs are welcome in the cosy bar area and the beer garden.

-WHERE SHOULD I STAY?
-There’s a whole host of dog-friendly accommodation on offer in Brighton, from family-run B&Bs to swanky 5* hotels.
-The Oriental – a funky boutique hotel just off the seafront – is renowned for being pet-friendly, while the Hotel du Vin, just off The Lanes, will satisfy even the poshest pooch.
+There’s a whole host of dog-friendly accommodation on offer in Brighton.
+The Oriental – a funky boutique hotel by the seafront – is very pet-friendly, while the Hotel du Vin will satisfy even the poshest pooch.

 Even if you’re travelling on a budget, you will still find plenty of places to rest your head.
-There are scores of hip self-catering hangouts on sites such as Airbnb, while the city’s Ibis, Holiday Inn and Travelodge hotels happily welcome dogs for a small additional fee.
+There are scores of hip self-catering hangouts on sites such as Airbnb.
+The Ibis, Holiday Inn and Travelodge hotels happily welcome dogs for a small additional fee, too.